Last updated: November 7, 2018

 Heart Health and Blood Pressure - The seeds have been identified to help to balance cholesterol, lowering LDL and increasing HDL. (*) In other evidence the oil shows it may be helpful for reducing blood pressure in adults. (*)

-Protective Effects to Liver and Kidney - Positive effects against renal diseases have been identified, according to 2018 research. (*) It was likewise recognized to have a protective influence on liver and renal tissues due to its antioxidant and anti-inflammatory actions. (*)
+Protective Effects to Liver and Kidney - Shown to have positive effects against kidney diseases, according to 2018 research. (*) It was likewise recognized to have a protective influence on liver and renal tissues due to its antioxidant and anti-inflammatory actions. (*)

-According to the book, Molecular Targets and Therapeutic Uses of Spices: Modern Uses for Ancient Medicine by Bharat B. Aggarwal, the main fatty acids in black seed oil include:
+According to the book, Molecular Targets and Therapeutic Uses of Spices: Modern Uses for Ancient Medicine, the main fatty acids in black seed oil include:

-It is best to purchase high quality pure organic oils that are cold-pressed without solvents and not diluted with other oils or additives.
+It is best to purchase high quality pure organic oils that are cold-pressed and unrefined from the Nigella sativa species without solvents or diluted with other additives.

-We like brands that use dark glass bottles to preserve volatile oil content as well as shield essential fatty acids from possible rancidity.
+We like brands, like Mountain Rose Herbs, that use dark glass bottles to preserve volatile oil content as well as shield essential fatty acids from possible rancidity.

 Black seed oil is used as a dietary supplement and, in our opinion, should not be used liberally on foods or as a cooking oil.
 The unsaturated omega fats are especially sensitive to high heat.